Gabi-Demarque/Projeto_Git/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Projeto_Git is to ...
+The goal of Projeto_Git is to learning